 Choose Serverless360 status monitor to get application health reports at a specified time in a day representing the state of Azure Event Hubs against the desired values of its state.
 It is also possible to monitor the partition of the Azure Event Hubs.

-Monitor your Azure Event Hubs when their state violates desired values for a specified period, say few seconds/minutes.
-For Event Hubs, it is possible to monitor the status and size of the partitions in Threshold monitor.
+Monitor Azure Event Hubs when their state violates desired values for a specified period, say few seconds/minutes.
+For Azure Event Hubs, it is possible to monitor the status and size of the partitions in Threshold monitor.

-There would be needed to monitor the performance of the Event Hubs, Count of events in the Capture of the Event Hubs.
+There would be needed to monitor the performance of the Azure Event Hubs, Count of events in the Capture of the Event Hubs.
 To monitor the entities on their extensive set of metrics, Serverless360 has brought in the capability called data monitor which provides the calendric view of historical alerts.

 GLAS Smart Thermostat by Johnson Controls, uses Azure Serverless to connect their room thermostat with customer’s handheld devices.
 The GLAS Smart Thermostat monitors to report the indoor and outdoor air quality so that you can manage the air you breathe.
 Initially, they were using the VM’s to connect and process the data between the thermostat and the customer’s devices.
 Considering their vertical growth in the expanding consumer market they made this paradigm shift to Serverless.